 It includes a speaker associated with it to notice the danger.

-Even if one smoke alarm is defective, it might not pass the signal to the next, thus putting you and your family in a dangerous situation.
+If even one smoke alarm is defective, it may not relay the signal to the others, potentially endangering you and your family.

 If one smoke alarm creates a false chirping sound, all the alarms will be noticed where there is no danger.